What Is a Decentralized Exchange (DEX)?

 Scalability: Blockchain scalability depends on the number of transactions a network can process before reaching capacity.
-For instance, the Bitcoin network processes 4.6 transactions per sec (TPS), while Ethereum achieves 15 TPS.
+For instance, the Bitcoin network processes 4.6 transactions per second (TPS), while Ethereum achieves 15 TPS.
 Decentralized exchanges function using smart contracts that live on blockchain networks.
-As such, DEXs are bound by the limits of underlying network infrastructure.
+As such, DEXs are bound by the limits of their underlying network infrastructure.

 User Experience: DEXs are in early stages of development and can be challenging to use for those less familiar with decentralized blockchain technology.
 First, users need to familiarize themselves with external wallet platforms so they can interact with a DEX.
 Then, they must fund their wallet by transferring fiat or cryptocurrency.
 Finally, they need to link this wallet to the DEX interface to execute a trade.
 The process of depositing funds for trading is significantly more straightforward on a CEX.

 Liquidity: Because DEXs are still relatively new and support diverse trading pairs, market segregation has a negative impact on market liquidity.
 Nevertheless, asset liquidity has been increasing remarkably with the growth of DeFi.

 On and Off-Ramps: Current DEX technology does not facilitate the purchase of digital assets with fiat currency like USD, nor can you trade fiat or make withdrawals into your bank account.
 While stablecoin technology is emerging to replicate the role of fiat in the DeFi ecosystem, the lack of fiat on and off-ramps is a barrier to entry for novice users.